Gluten Allergy and Sensitivity Testing

 Celiac disease(CD) is similar but different than gluten sensitivity.
 It is also under-diagnosed in the United States.
 About 3 million Americans or one out of every 133 people have CD.
 Many people with CD have not been diagnosed.
 This is an autoimmune disease where the immune system attacks the gluten particles and then cross reacts with the tissues of the digestive tract.
 When someone reacts to gluten, it damages the fingerlike projections (known as villi) of the small intestine responsible for absorption of food and nutrients.

 This leads to the malabsorption of foods and nutrients.
 The end result is nutritional deficiencies.
 It also contributes to leaky gut syndrome, where toxins and larger than normal food particles, including gluten particles, are absorbed into the bloodstream and further worsen autoimmunity.
 There are two key genes that have been identified with celiac disease and can be tested.
 These are HLA DQ2 and HLA DQ8.
 If you don’t have either gene there is a 99 percent chance you won’t develop celiac disease.
 However, this does not rule out gluten sensitivity which often does not show up on conventional blood, stool, or small intestine biopsy testing.

 Conventional medicine is now acknowledging that non-celiac gluten sensitivity is a real condition.
 Gluten sensitivity is quite common and can cause a variety of symptoms.
-At the Stengler Center for Integrative Medicine we use state of the art blood tests to diagnose gluten sensitivity.
+Dr. Stengler, Dr. LaBeau and Dr. Williamson use state of the art blood tests to diagnose gluten sensitivity.